 - consent to linking administrative records to survey data

 I am a quantitative researcher with training and research experience in Economics, Social Policy and Sociology.
-I have experience undertaking income distribution/poverty, life satisfaction and neighbourhood effects analysis using a range of datasets, including the German Socio-economic Panel (SOEP) and the British Household Panel Study (BHPS).
+I mainly conduct research on life satisfaction and neighbourhood effects analyses using a range of datasets, including the German Socio-economic Panel (SOEP) and the British Household Panel Survey (BHPS).
 I am interested in research around what it is that makes people satisfied with their lives.
 My main focus lies on the whether and how the local context enhances or hinders people's life chances.